SAP-archive/xsk/docs-site/docs/artifacts/xsodata.md

 * More details

-Inside xsodata file we can specify which properties can be exposed using the 'with' and 'without' section:
+Inside an `*.xsodata` file we can specify which properties can be exposed using the 'with' and 'without' section:

 ```
 service namespace "np"{